yogeshhegde/processor-sdk-doc/source/android/Overview_Flashing.rst

 .. ifconfig:: CONFIG_part_variant in ('AM62X')

    These instructions are for the AM62x SK EVM.
-   For flashing the Beagle Play, see the `dedicated application note`_.
+   For flashing the Beagle Play, see the :ref:`beagleplay-app-note`.

-   .. _dedicated application note: ../devices/AM62X/android/Application_Notes_BeaglePlay.html

 ************